LLNL/lbann/docs/building_lbann.rst

 some issues with the Spack legacy concretizer and use of the new clingo concretizer is highly recommended :ref:`(see above)
 <setting_up_clingo>`.
 Using the legacy concretizer will require getting
 just the "right" invocation and we suggest using clingo.
+Furthermore, it is typically best to have Spack reuse a version of MPI installed by the system administrators to ensure that it is properly configured.

 .. _build_lbann_from_source: